 - a.
-In August 2014, the Company purchased from Teekay a 50% ownership in TTOL, which owns conventional tanker commercial management and technical management operations, including the direct ownership in three commercially managed tanker pools, for an aggregate price of \$23.5 million, including \$6.5 million in net working capital (see note 6c). - b.
+On July 31, 2015, the Company acquired SPT (see note 24) and on December 18, 2015 the Company acquired the SPT Explorer and Navigator Spirit (see note 3). - b.
+In August 2014, the Company purchased from Teekay a 50% ownership in TTOL, which owns conventional tanker commercial management and technical management operations, including the direct ownership in three commercially managed tanker pools, for an aggregate price of \$23.7 million, including \$6.7 million in net working capital (see note 8c). - c.
 In January 2014, the Company and Teekay formed TIL.
 The Company purchase 2.5 million shares of common stock of TIL for \$25.0 million and received a stock purchase warrant.
-In October 2014, the Company purchased an additional 0.9 million common shares of TIL on the open market for a purchase price of \$10.0 million USD (see note 6b). - In May 2014, the Company sold two wholly-owned subsidiaries, each of which owns one VLCC, to TIL for the aggregate proceeds of \$154 million plus related working capital on closing of \$1.7 million (see note 18). - c.
-In April 2010, when the Company purchased the Kaveri Spirit Suezmax tanker from Teekay, Teekay provided indemnification to the Company for the costs required to repair heating coils on the Suezmax tanker.
-During the first quarter of 2014, the repairs were performed to coincide with the scheduled drydocking of the vessel.
-The Company received a \$1.3 million indemnification payment from Teekay, which was treated as a reduction to the purchase price originally paid by the Company for the vessel. - d.
-During June 2012, the Company acquired from Teekay a fleet of 13 double-hull conventional oil and product tankers and related time-charter contracts, debt facilities and other assets and rights, for an aggregate purchase price of approximately \$454.2 million (see note 1).
+In October 2014, the Company purchased an additional 0.9 million common shares of TIL on the open market for a purchase price of \$10.0 million USD (see notes 8b and 12).

+In May 2014, the Company sold two wholly-owned subsidiaries, each of which owned one VLCC, to TIL for the aggregate proceeds of \$154.0 million plus related working capital on closing of \$1.7 million (see note 21).

+d.
+In April 2010, when the Company purchased the Kaveri Spirit Suezmax tanker from Teekay, Teekay provided indemnification to the Company for the costs required to repair heating coils on the vessel.
+During the first quarter of 2014, the repairs were performed to coincide with the scheduled dry docking of the vessel.
+The Company received a \$1.3 million indemnification payment from Teekay, which was treated as a reduction to the purchase price originally paid by the Company for the vessel.